To Request an Action Plan to address Low Back Pain Click Here

 Under Active Ingredients, they list their special patented bacteria formulation Ganeden BC30 and then list it as Bacillus coagulans GBI-30, 6086.
 What makes it special is it contains a protective 'spore' within the capsule which, according to what they say, is able to sustain the harsh acids of the stomach.
 This is a good thing, as we'd like the bacteria to make it to the place where it is needed, the intestines.
 So far, no problems with the product.

 Now we'll go to Other Ingredients.
 The first of which is Calcium listed as Calcium Carbonate.
-Knowing a little about nutrition and physiology and a healthy response within the body, Calcium Carbonate is an excretory product the body produces from the ideal form of calcium for the body, Calcium Bicarbonate.
+Knowing a "little" about nutrition and physiology and a healthy response within the body, Calcium Carbonate is an excretory product the body produces from the ideal form of calcium for the body, Calcium Bicarbonate.
 In other words, it is a waste product for the body.
 Therefore, having Calcium Carbonate seems like a waste of an ingredient, since the body will simply excrete it.

 Next we have Hypromellose which is hypromellose /hy•pro•mel•lose/ (hi-pro´mĕ-lôs) a propylene glycol ether of methylcellulose, supplied in differing degrees of viscosity; used as a suspending and viscosity-increasing agent and tablet binder, coating, and excipient in pharmaceutical preparations, and applied topically to the conjunctiva to protect and lubricate the cornea.
 Basically it is a binder for formulating a capsule.
 Except for propylene glycol is defined as a liquid alcohol that is used as a solvent, in antifreeze, and in the food, plastics, and perfume industries.
 So we are being asked to consume antifreeze.
 Wonderful!